[As of September 30, 2024]

 - Level 1 certification in key technologies: Learning basic knowledge and receiving certification on key technologies (cloud, AI, robotics and agile)

-The Company believes developing human resources who can create and lead the future is vital for sustained development of the CRESCO Group.
-The “Next-generation Management Development Program” was started in 2022, and around 40 people are selected every year to establish a career path based on their own strengths and weaknesses while drawing up a “vision for the future” using a backcasting (approach), and learning the mindset and approaches of management to unearth and develop talented human resources.
+The Company believes developing human resources who can create and lead the future is vital for sustained development of the Company.
+The “Next-generation Management Development Program” was started in 2022, and around 30 people are selected every year to establish a career path based on their own strengths and weaknesses while drawing up a “vision for the future” using a backcasting (approach), and learning the mindset and approaches of management to unearth and develop talented human resources.

 The Company creates a cycle supporting individual growth in which individuals engage in autonomous and voluntary career development and continue to create new value through sustained growth, leading to growth of the Company and thereby contributing to society.
-The Company supports employees through the utilization of career design sheets and establishment of career consulting contacts to enable each individual to engage in shaping their own career based on the belief that the growth of the Company is only made possible by the growth of individuals.
+The Company supports employees through talent management, the utilization of career design sheets, career consulting contacts and CRESCO Academia (in-house college) to enable each individual to engage in shaping their own career based on the belief that the growth of the Company is only made possible by the growth of individuals.

 The CRESCO Group believes it can create new value by respecting individuals with diverse attributes, expertise, experience and values, and each person fully demonstrating their skills.
 For this reason, the Company is engaged in a variety of initiatives to establish environments enabling participation by diverse human resources, and also create workplaces in which people acknowledge and encourage each other.

 The Company has established a coach system and a mentor system to enable new graduates to become accustomed to the workplace and steadily grow.
 More senior personnel in the workplace play the role of coach, and provide coaching on the technology, knowledge and mindset required in the course of business through one year of on-the-job training.
 Employees from other divisions are assigned for two years as mentors, who provide advice from a position separated from direct operations.
-The mentor system also applies to mid-career hires to assist them becoming quickly accustomed to the Company and exhibit their full potential.
+The mentor system also applies to mid-career hires to assist them becoming quickly accustomed to the workplace.

 For further growth of the Company’s employees and the Company, the personnel system is based on the concepts of “pursuing specialty,” “merit-based compensation” and “realization of a workplace enabling active participation by diverse human resources” separates job duties and responsibilities into seven grades and 16 job types enabling the pursuit of individual specialties and strengths, and following a multi-track career path.
 The system provides well-balanced compensation according to job duties and responsibilities as well as producing results, encouraging them to demonstrate their “merit” at a higher level.

-The latest information on the Company’s systems and specific initiatives related to health management are published on the Company’s website.
+For the latest information on the Company’s systems and specific initiatives related to health and productivity management, please refer to the Company’s website (in Japanese).

-The latest information on the Company’s specific initiatives related to work-style reform are published on the Company’s website
+For the information on the Company’s specific initiatives related to work-style reform, please refer to the Company’s website (in Japanese).

 Acceptance of diversity is essential for a company to build a competitive advantage amid a changing market environment and technological structure.
 The CRESCO Group’s basic approach is to respect individual differences, and perform evaluation according to individual results, capabilities and contributions without consideration for attributes such as gender, age and nationality that are unrelated to job duties.
 In this context, in addition to focusing on increasing the percentage of managerial positions held by women as a means of supporting active participation by women, the Company is actively hiring foreign nationals and people with disabilities to enable them to actively participate.

-The latest information on the Company’s systems and specific initiatives related to diversity and inclusion are published on the Company’s website.
+For the information on the Company’s systems and specific initiatives related to diversity and inclusion, please refer to the Company’s website (in Japanese).

 Because the management of corporate pension funds impacts stable asset formation for employees and companies' own financial standing, companies should take and disclose measures to improve human resources and operational practices, such as the recruitment or assignment of qualified persons, in order to increase the investment management expertise of corporate pension funds (including stewardship activities such as monitoring the asset managers of corporate pension funds), thus making sure that corporate pension funds perform their roles as asset owners.
 Companies should ensure that conflicts of interest which could arise between pension fund beneficiaries and companies are appropriately managed.